 - Most skin cancer can be prevented by practicing sun protection, according to numerous research studies.
 Research also shows that not only does sun protection reduce one’s risk of developing skin cancer; sun protection also may decrease the likelihood of recurrence.

 - Even if you have spent a lot of time in the sun or developed skin cancer, it’s never too late to begin protecting your skin.
 The American Academy of Dermatology (AAD) recommends that everyone protect their skin by following sun protection practices.

 Several factors determine treatment of skin cancer, including the type, size, extent, location and number of lesions, as well as your medical and family history of skin cancers.
 Treatment options include medications such as 5-fluorouracil and Imiquimod cream; curettage & desiccation; and excision or Mohs surgery.
 Radiation and chemotherapy may also be recommended.

 Skin cancer develops in people of all colors, from the palest to the darkest.
 However, skin cancer is most likely to occur in those who have fair skin, light-colored eyes, blonde or red hair, a tendency to burn or freckle when exposed to the sun, and a history of sun exposure.
 Anyone with a family history of skin cancer also has an increased risk of developing skin cancer.
 In dark-skinned individuals, melanoma most often develops on non-sun-exposed areas, such as the foot, underneath nails, and on the mucous membranes of the mouth, nasal passages, or genitals.
 Those with fair skin also can have melanoma develop in these areas.

-- The majority of people diagnosed with melanoma are white men over age 50.
+- Most people diagnosed with melanoma are white men over age 50.